medic/nginx-local-ip/README.md

 local-ip.co HTTPS reverse-proxy
 ===============================

-> 🚀 Public URLs for exposing your local webapp without
+> 🚀 Public URLs to expose your local webapp without
 >    external proxies in your LAN

-Set of Nginx and Docker configurations to launch a Nginx reverse proxy running in the HTTPS ports (443), using the public SSL certificate for domains `*.my.local-ip.co`.
-The SSL certificate is signed by a CA authority and provided for free by [local-ip.co](http://local-ip.co/), moreover, they have a free DNS service that provide wildcard DNS for any IP address, including private IPs:
+Set of Nginx and Docker configurations to launch a Nginx reverse proxy running in the HTTPS port (443), using a public SSL certificate for domains `*.my.local-ip.co`.
+The SSL certificate is signed by a CA authority and provided for free by [local-ip.co](http://local-ip.co/).
+Moreover, they have a free DNS service that provides wildcard DNS for any IP address, including private IPs:

     $ dig 10-0-0-1.my.local-ip.co +short